Germs on Your Phone

 Aural Organisms

-Mobile phones are already pretty convenient to use compared to the corded phones we used to be tethered to, but headphones have added another layer of convenience by allowing users to take phone calls without the use of hands.
-However, not touching your phone doesn't mean you're not coming into contact with germs.
+Mobile phones are very convenient to use compared to the corded phones we used to be tethered to.
+Headphones add another layer of convenience by allowing users to make hands-free phone calls.
+However, not touching your phone doesn’t mean you’re avoiding germs.
 The average pair of personal in-ear headphones is home to 119,186 CFU, or colony-forming units.
-That's more than 2,700 times the bacteria on an average cutting board and 330 times more bacteria than a kitchen countertop.
+That’s more than 2,700 times the bacteria on an average cutting board and 330 times more bacteria than a kitchen countertop.

 Not all headphones are crawling with bacteria, though.
 Of the five headphones we performed gram and stain swabs on, one pair had a CFU count of 20, while another had a whopping 830,000 CFU.
-Even with such a large range and the possibility of your headphones falling toward the lower end, it can't hurt to take a few minutes and disinfect them every so often.
+Even with such a large range and the possibility of your headphones carrying less bacteria, it helps to disinfect them every so often.

 Germs on the Go

 Going hands-free may be more convenient for on-the-go talkers, but plugging in headphones is definitely less sanitary.
-Surprisingly, mobile phones don't have that much bacteria – the average personal phone has only 22 CFU.
-Compared to headphones, this seems very minimal, but it is still more CFU than are typically found on paper money.
+Surprisingly, mobile phones don’t have that much bacteria; the average personal phone has only 22 CFU.
+Compared to headphones, this seems very minimal.
+It is still more CFU than is typically found on paper money.

 Phones on display in a store, however, are a minefield for bacteria.
 Compared to personal phones, display phones have over 500 times more bacteria, with an average of 11,210 CFU.
 The three phones with the highest number of CFU happened to be iPhones, but this may be due to the massive amount of traffic Apple stores get each day.
 Regardless of whether you’re using an Android or Apple device, washing your hands after testing out display phones can help keep germs at bay.

-Since we can't see the pesky germs on the devices we use every day, it would be best to sanitize our phone and headphones every once in a while.
-And when you decide to play with the latest device in the store, be sure to wash your hands afterward to help ensure no germs are following you home.
+Since we can’t see the pesky germs on the devices we use every day, it's best to sanitize our phones and headphones every once in a while.
+And when you decide to play with the latest device in the store, be sure to wash your hands afterward to keep germs from following you home.

 Methodology